 \section{HiQ: A Framework for High-Capacity \\QR Codes}

 Fig.~\ref{fig:cqr_encode_decode} gives an overview of the encoding and decoding process of the proposed HiQ framework.
 To exploit and reuse existing QR code systems, we keep intact the structure of traditional QR codes in our HiQ code design and select a highly discriminable set of colors to transform multiple traditional QR codes into one HiQ code.
 Specifically, HiQ firstly partitions the data to be encoded into multiple small pieces and encodes them into different monochrome QR codes independently.
 Note that different layers of monochrome QR codes can have different levels of error correction, but they must have the same number of modules in order to preserve the structure of conventional QR code.
-Secondly, HiQ uses different colors that are easily distinguishable to represent different combinations of the overlapping modules of the superposed monochrome QR codes.
-In addition, we paint the spatial patterns with specific colors to provide reference color as well as to carry some format information of the HiQ code, e.g., the number of layers, which can be used in the decoding phase.
-We use \enquote{layer} to denote the monochrome QR codes in a HiQ code hereafter.
-By this definition, a HiQ code that is comprised of $n$ monochrome QR codes is called $n$-layer HiQ code.
+Secondly, HiQ uses different colors that are easily distinguishable to represent different combinations of the overlapping modules of the superposed monochrome QR codes. { Lastly, the HiQ framework can, as an {\it option}, support {\bf Pattern Coloring} by painting some special markers (e.g., the Finder and/or Alignment patterns) of the QR code with specific colors to either (1) carry extra formatting/ meta information of the HiQ code or (2) provide reference colors which can be helpful for some existing decoding schemes (e.g., PCCC\cite{blasinski2013per})\footnote{Note, however, that the new decoding algorithms proposed in this paper, namely, QDA, LSVM as well as their CMI-extended variants, do not rely on reference-color-painted special patterns/markers for decoding.}.
+Hereafter, we refer to the multiple monochrome QR codes within a HiQ code as its different {\it layers}.
+We call a HiQ code comprised of $n$ monochrome QR codes an $n$-layer HiQ code.}

 Given $n$ monochrome QR codes, $\{M_i\}$, where $i=1,2,\cdots,n$, each $M_i$ is composed of the same number of modules.
-We denote the $j$th module of $M_i$ by $m_i^j$, where $m^i_j=0$ or 1.
+We denote the $j$th module of $M_i$ by $m_i^j$, where $m^j_i=0$ or 1.